mattrips/scratchPad/Protocol Conformance.md

 : The set of requirements declared within the declaration of a protocol.

 &#9724; protocol witness set
 : Given a declaration that a type conforms to a protocol, the protocol witness set is the set consisting of the protocol witness for each declared requirement of the protocol.
 [A protocol witness set also is referred to as a protocol conformance.
-To avoid ambiguity between that usage of the term protocol conformance and similar usage of the term t
+I am suggesting this term to avoid ambiguity between that usage of the term protocol conformance and similar usage of the term to refer to the more general notion that a type is declared to conform to a protocol or that a type has implementations capable of conforming to a protocol.
   * There is only one protocol witness set for a protocol conformance declaration.
 Such set is immutable, and is not subject to replacement.
   * If a protocol has no declared requirements, the protocol witness set for conformances to the protocol is empty.
   * Inherited requirements of a protocol are irrelevant to determination of a protocol witness set.